 The College of Education is the University’s Teacher Education Unit.
 All Teacher Education Programs of all departments of Albany State University are governed by the policies listed in this section.
 The Dean of the College for Education is the Official Certification Officer for Teacher Education, with the aid of the College of Education Leadership Team.

 BACHELOR OF SCIENCE IN EARLY CHILDHOOD EDUCATION

 Courses Titles Credit Hrs.

-AREA A: ESSENTIAL SKILLS (9 hours)